-Panama is a popular destination for expats, retirees, and tourists alike.
-The country offers high quality of life, beautiful weather, and a variety of healthcare options.
-When it comes to healthcare, Panama offers a unique dual system comprising public and private sectors.
+Panama offers a high quality of life, beautiful weather, and a variety of healthcare options, such as a variety of options of healthcare in Panama for expats.
+When it comes to healthcare, Panama offers a unique dual system of public and private sectors.
 Expats considering Panama as their new home need to be well-informed about the healthcare landscape in the country.

 The public sector is funded by the government and is free for citizens and permanent residents.
 However, the quality of care in the public sector can vary, and wait times can be long.
 The private sector is more expensive than the public sector, but the quality of care is generally better.
 There are many private hospitals and clinics in Panama, and many of them offer English-speaking doctors.